When someone close to you dies ...

-WE CAN OFFER A SERVICE FOR EVERYONE - Even or especially during this COVID19 Crisis
+WE CAN OFFER A SERVICE FOR EVERYONE -

 When someone dies, we understand how difficult this can be.
 There’s so much to think about, but we can help you say your final goodbye in a way that really helps.
 We will celebrate and give thanks to God for the unique life of the person you knew and loved.

 During the Covid pandemic, many people feel “at a loss” because they cannot grieve in the way they would wish.
 The national organisation ‘AtALoss’, supported by a group of Christian churches, has produced a booklet to help those grieving alone: You can download or read it here - click on this link

 From the moment you are in touch with us, throughout the funeral service and for as long as you need us afterwards, St Peter’s will be here for you.
 Anyone can have a Church of England funeral, whether they are churchgoers or not.
 Our Readers, Moira Johnson and Alison Bennett, are licensed to conduct funerals and will do what they can to help you with those difficult times after a death, and with planning the funeral that you want.
 And in the months afterwards, our Bereavement care team will be happy to walk with you, talk with you, and offer you a friendly listening ear.

 To Contact us - phone 01676 532389, or email firstname.lastname@example.org - your Funeral director can also do this for you.